OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 ---
-title: Sideload Outlook add-ins for testing | Microsoft Docs
+title: Sideload Outlook add-ins for testing
 description: Use sideloading to install an Outlook add-in for testing without having to first put it in an add-in catalog.
 author: jasonjoh
 ms.topic: article